Golf industry marketing and advertising (a case study)

 John Ford’s still making hand-crafted golf clubs, but for the average, retired golfer out of a shop in Central Florida that he called The Golf Institute.

 When I met Ford he was running an inefficient, old-school operation.

 No different than most golf industry marketing and advertising.
 He relied entirely on word-of-mouth, and he spent at least 45 minutes pitching every person who walked through the door.
 His closing rate wasn’t bad, but he also scared off a lot of people.
 It was not an efficient system.

-He knew he needed a better method, so we went back to the drawing board.
+He knew he needed a better system, so after interviewing a bunch of golf product marketing companies we went back to the drawing board.
 Together.